 In particular, the impact assessment of Pharmacovigilance legislation failed to identify the need to better support the Pharmacovigilance Risk Assessment Committee: the objectives were to contain the costs; hence the number of PRAC members was reduced.
 However, and this is constant in all European Commission impact assessments, a discussion on how to best involve the civil society in these activities was totally omitted.
 In particular there was no discussion on how to support PRAC members representing patients, consumers or healthcare professionals, or their respective organisations.
-Patients or consumers can be seriously involved with quality work, only if supported by a well-structured network of such organisations, able to identify and train their members willing to become experts, preventing potential conflicts of interests, communicating both-ways, providing assistance to those who become sick or worsen during their mandate, or proposing help to those who need to leave home many days a year and still need someone to look after their children.
+You cannot seriously involve patients or consumers without a well-structured network of such organisations, able to identify and train their members willing to become experts, avoiding conflicts of interests, communicating both-ways, providing assistance to those who become sick or worsen during their mandate, or proposing help to those who need to leave home many days a year and still need someone to look after their children.
 And all this has a cost.
-Unfortunately, but this is real life, there is a limit to what volunteers can do, particularly when their involvement requires more and more professionalization.
+There is a limit to what volunteers can do, particularly when their involvement requires more and more professionalization.